Who is the course for?

 (Smaller diameter ropes i.e. 11.7mm or 12.4mm may be used by experienced climbers but must be CE certified for Arboricultural use)

-Approved tree climbing harness in good condition, to EN358 and EN813 standards
+• 1 x Tree climbing harness in good condition, approved to EN358 and EN813 standards

-Spikes – if you do not have these, then instructors and assessors will allow you to use theirs
+• Spikes (pair of)– if you do not have these, then instructors and assessors will allow you to use theirs

-Note: We are only able to provide ropes and harness for training, strictly by arrangement and in advance of training.
-Please ensure that you contact us if you would like us to provide climbing equipment.
+Note: We are sometimes able to provide ropes and harness for training, strictly by prior arrangement.
+Please contact us if you would like us to provide climbing equipment to check availability.
+Equipment is not loaned out for assessments.

 As with all outdoor courses, several thin layers of warm clothing are better than one thick layer

-Please note that any climber who may be going on to using a chainsaw in the tree (Unit 308/CS39) may wish to wear the correct chainsaw PPE in order to familiarise themselves with climbing in this equipment.
+Please note that if you plan to progress to using a chainsaw in the tree (previously CS39), it may be an idea to practice climbing with the correct chainsaw PPE in order to familiarise yourself with climbing in this equipment.

 Please bring packed lunch and drinks for each day and sufficient warm clothing & wet weather gear to allow for weather conditions.
 Non-snag outer clothing.
 Sun protection is advised for those rare occasions that we see it – minimum recommended is SPF 15 but this can be higher depending on skin type.